Polymorphic Iterable Sequential Effect Systems: Iteration

-\begin{proposition}[Effect Quantales with Non-empty Meets Above Unit are Laxly Iterable] If all non-empty meets of elements in ${I\uparrow}$ are defined, then for any $x\in Q$, ${x\uparrow}\cap({I\uparrow}\cap\mathsf{SubIdem}(Q))$ is empty or has a least element. \end{proposition} \begin{proof} In the case that the intersection is empty, the result is direct.
-We prove the non-empty case by contradiction.
+\begin{proposition}[Effect Quantales with Non-empty Meets Above Unit are Principally Iterable] If all non-empty meets of elements in ${I\uparrow}$ are defined, then for any $x\in Q$, ${x\uparrow}\cap{\iter{Q}}$ is empty or has a unique least element. \end{proposition} \begin{proof} Consider some element $x$.
+In the case that the intersection is empty (i.e., $x$ is not subiterable), the result is direct.